Use of child suicide bombers by Palestinian militant groups: By the State of Israel

-On September 23, 2004, a day before Yom Kippur, the Shin Bet and the Israel Police announced their capture of a 15-year-old suicide bomber and a 7 kg explosive belt in the village of Dir-Hana in the Western Galilee.
+On September 23, 2004, a day before Yom Kippur, the Shin Bet and the Israel Police claimed they had captured of a 15-year-old suicide bomber and a 7 kg explosive belt in the village of Dir-Hana in the Western Galilee.
 The 15-year-old was part of joint terrorist cell of Tanzim and Palestinian Islamic Jihad from Yamon village near Jenin.
 The four were Palestinians who worked illegally in Israel.
 The 15-year-old was allegedly paid 1000 shekels in order to blow himself up in Afula.

-According to a Shabak report published on September 26, 2004, about 292 Palestinian children have been involved in terrorism.

-On September 27, 2004, a 15-year-old suspected suicide bomber was arrested in Nablus.
+According to nrg Maariv, on September 27, 2004, a 15-year-old suspected suicide bomber was arrested in Nablus.
 On October 28, Ayub Maaruf, a 16-year-old Fatah suicide bomber, was arrested near Nablus along with his operator.

-On November 1, 16-year-old Aamer Alfar blew himself up in Tel Aviv's Carmel Market, killing 3 Israelis in a suicide bombing that was claimed by the Popular Front for the Liberation of Palestine.
-Alfar's mother and father condemned what they saw as the exploitation of their son:

-God will curse those who recruited Amar.
-I had heard the stories about recruiting children in Nablus but I didn't think they were true...
-Yes, it is difficult here for everyone because of the occupation, and life in Nablus is intolerable, but children should not be exploited in this way.

-On February 3, 2005, Mahmoud Tabouq, a 15- or 16-year-old Palestinian, was arrested at the Huwara checkpoint near Nablus carrying a bag containing an explosive belt, an improvised gun, and 20 bullets.
+According to Israel Defense Forces, on February 3, 2005, Mahmoud Tabouq, a 15 or 16-year-old Palestinian, was arrested at the Huwara checkpoint near Nablus carrying a bag containing an explosive belt, an improvised gun, and 20 bullets.
 The belt was detonated safely by a Magav bomb squad.

-On April 12, a 15-year-old Palestinian boy identified as Hassan Hashash was caught at Huwara checkpoint hiding five pipe bombs under his coat.
+According to Ynet, on April 12, a 15-year-old Palestinian boy identified as Hassan Hashash was caught at Huwara checkpoint hiding five pipe bombs under his coat.
 He tried to ignite them with a match when the soldiers apprehended him.
 Later he was disarmed, and sappers detonated the bombs safely.
 Family members of Hashash suggested that he deliberately carried bombs into an IDF checkpoint in order to be arrested and study for the "Bagrut" final exams in the Israeli jail.
-A week later, another Palestinian youth (aged 17) was caught carrying explosives in Beit Furik checkpoint.